20 daily habits to track for improved mental wellness

 Meal planning can be an incredibly effective way to make it easier to eat healthier in the morning and all day long.
 Meal planning is essentially the practice of deciding what you will eat ahead of time and then making sure you have all the ingredients necessary to make those meals.
 This process can help save money, time, and energy while still allowing you to enjoy a nutritious and delicious meal.

 Creating something of your own is an incredibly empowering feeling.
 Whether it’s a blog post, an article, a painting, or even just a few lines of code, creating can be both rewarding and calming.
 Creating is a great way to build confidence in yourself and express your creativity.
 It’s also beneficial for mental health as it gives you something to focus on that is positive and productive.

 Creating can also be a great way to disconnect from the overwhelming amount of information we are exposed to every day.
 By creating instead of consuming, you give yourself time and mental space away from distractions, allowing you to focus on what’s important.

 Creativity doesn’t have to be a big project or take a long time.
-Even just taking 10 minutes each day to write, paint, draw, or code something can make a difference in your mental well-being.
+Even just taking 10 minutes each day to write, paint, draw, or code something can can count as an existing contribution habit, and make a difference in your mental well-being.
 Whether you’re creating for yourself or others, the result is always rewarding.

 4. Practice gratitude